percona/psmdb-docs/source/install/apt.rst

 Installing Percona Server for MongoDB on Debian and Ubuntu
 ==========================================================

+Use this document to install |PSMDB| from Percona repositories on DEB-based distributions.

 .. note:: |PSMDB| should work on other DEB-based distributions, but it is tested only on platforms listed on the `Percona Software and Platform Lifecycle <https://www.percona.com/services/policies/percona-software-platform-lifecycle#mongodb>`_ page.